danielsunzhongyuan/my_leetcode_in_python/Questions.md

 return false.

+337. house-robber-iii
+The thief has found himself a new place for his thievery again.
+There is only one entrance to this area, called the "root."
+Besides the root, each house has one and only one parent house.
+After a tour, the smart thief realized that "all houses in this place forms a binary tree".
+It will automatically contact the police if two directly-linked houses were broken into on the same night.

+Determine the maximum amount of money the thief can rob tonight without alerting the police.

+Example 1:
+     3
+    / \
+   2   3
+    \   \
+     3   1
+Maximum amount of money the thief can rob = 3 + 3 + 1 = 7.
+Example 2:
+     3
+    / \
+   4   5
+  / \   \
+ 1   3   1
+Maximum amount of money the thief can rob = 4 + 5 = 9.

 338. counting-bits
 """
 Given a non negative integer number num.
 For every numbers i in the range 0 ≤ i ≤ num calculate the number of 1's in their binary representation and return them as an array.